shubham7124/Demo/README.md

 # Demo
-This is only demo repo only for learning  purpose Author - Shubham Sutar.
+This is only demo repo only for learning  purpose <br>
+Author - Shubham Sutar.